Baby Behavior: Is This Normal?

 But now he's realizing that people and objects continue to exist when they're out of his line of sight, which is called object permanence.

 Playing peek-a-boo: When you reappear after covering up your face, your baby may be surprised at first, but he'll come to expect your return.

 Hiding toys under blankets: In the past, when your baby couldn't see his favorite toy anymore, he didn't bother looking for it.
 Now, he'll try pulling off the blanket to find it, especially if part of the toy is sticking out.

 Using objects consistently: He'll realize that the pacifier he woke up with is the same one he fell asleep with.

 - Some babies bang their heads or rock their bodies.
 It's normal, provided they aren't hurting themselves or doing it for hours at a time.

 - Don't get uptight if your baby reaches for his genitals during baths; it's normal for him to be curious and explore his body.

 - Bought a new car seat?
-Check the National Highway Traffic Safety Administration's to find out where they can be installed by experts in your area.
+Check the National Highway Traffic Safety Administration's web site to find out where they can be installed by experts in your area.

 - Don’t count on breastfeeding as your only form of birth control.
 Ask your doctor about other options.